aragon/hack/docs/guides-agent-app.md

 In this guide we're going to give the Voting app permissions to execute actions on behalf of the Agent app, and therefore on behalf of the DAO.

-To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember Agent is a fully-fledged Ethereum account -- as well as the address of the Voting app.
+To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember **Agent is a fully-fledged Ethereum account** -- as well as the address of the Voting app.

 To do this we'll use the [`dao apps`](https://hack.aragon.org/docs/cli-dao-commands#dao-apps) command.

-`dao apps` takes one argument, the address or name of an aragon DAO.
+`dao apps` takes one argument: the address or name of an aragon DAO.

-By default it only shows apps with permissions.
-But we can use the `--all` option to include apps without permissions in the report.
+By default it only returns apps with permissions.
+But we can use the `--all` option to get it to return apps without permissions in the report.

 From the command line run: